 Why are people afraid of LASIK?

 Many patients worry about pain, of not being in control, what could go wrong, or of being awake for the procedure.
-Know that LASIK is painless, thanks to numbing eye drops, and most patients feel little more than slight pressure, if anything.
+Know that LASIK is minimally invasive, thanks to numbing eye drops, and most patients feel little more than slight pressure, if anything.
 Your eyes will be immobile, even though you’re awake.

 Is it normal to be nervous before LASIK?